TIBHannover/oersi-backend/README.md

 #### Interactive documentation
 * An interactive documentation of the API can be found at ``http://<YOUR-HOST>:8080/oersi/swagger-ui.html`` (adjust tomcat port, application name if the standard values were not used)
-    * You need to have access to the internal oersi system.
+    * You need to have access to the internal search index system.
 The interactive swagger documentation is not available in the web.
     * use [http://localhost:8080/swagger-ui.html](http://localhost:8080/swagger-ui.html) for an application started locally with ``mvn spring-boot:run``

 #### OpenAPI (Swagger) Configuration